nsrau/azure-docs.it-it/articles/virtual-machines-mariadb-cluster.md

 <!--The next line, with one pound sign at the beginning, is the page title-->
 # Cluster MariaDB (MySQL) - Esercitazione su Azure

-<p>In questa esercitazione verrà creato un cluster multi-master [Galera](http://galeracluster.com/products/) di database [MariaDB](https://mariadb.org/en/about/), un sostituto pronto all'uso per MySQL, per lavorare in un ambiente a disponibilità elevata in Macchine virtuali di Azure.</p>
+<p>In questa esercitazione verrà creato un cluster multi-master [Galera](http://galeracluster.com/products/) di database [MariaDB](https://mariadb.org/en/about/), un sostituto robusto, scalabile e pronto all'uso di MySQL, da usare in un ambiente a disponibilità elevata in Macchine virtuali di Azure.</p>

 <!--Table of contents for topic, the words in brackets must match the heading wording exactly-->